Single Parents: Make it a Frolo Christmas HolidayBy the Frolo team

-Are you one of the countless single parents facing Christmas without their children this year?
+Are you one of the countless single parents facing Christmas or the holidays without their children this year?

 Time to re-write the Christmas rules – take inspiration from Sally McIlhone, a Frolo Community Founding Member.